AltBeacon/spec/README.md

 # AltBeacon Protocol Specification v1.0

 AltBeacon is a protocol specification that defines a message format for proximity beacon advertisements.
 AltBeacon proximity beacon advertisements are transmitted by devices for the purpose of signaling their proximity to nearby receivers.
-The contents of the emitted message contains information that the receiving device can use to identify the beacon and to compute its relative distance to the beacon.
+The contents of the emitted message contain information that the receiving device can use to identify the beacon and to compute its relative distance to the beacon.
 The receiving device may use this information as a contextual trigger to execute procedures and implement behaviors that are relevant to being in proximity to the transmitting beacon.

 Example use cases for proximity beacons include but are not limited to:

 * Notifying users of special offers as they visit areas within a department store
 * Presenting opportunities to explore additional information about an exhibit to a museum visitor
-* Automatically checking in with a restaurant's reservation system as the customer arrives at the restaurant
+* Automatically checking in with a restaurant's reservation system as the customer arrives

 ## Design Goals